 Generally, sexual maturity in reptiles is triggered more by overall body mass and less by age.
 Depending on the husbandry, reptiles in captivity reach sexual maturity earlier than in the wild – resulting in “young” adults.
 We as keepers place selective pressure on reptiles to breed faster, choosing the animals which mature at younger ages.
 Since growth generally slows at sexual maturity, the body stops putting resources into growth and diverts them into reproduction.
 There may be some risk that breeding early can stunt the overall growth, but in general, females bred at 35 especially can put on girth after breeding successfully if she is sufficiently “cooled” in the off-season.
 Young males in general tend to stay slim, perhaps because of the reproductive drive.
-There is no standard weight for a full grown crested gecko.
+There is no standard weight for a full grown crested gecko but at 35 grams they are generally considered adult size.
 Most reptiles tend to have indeterminate growth, meaning they grow constantly throughout their lives, although most crested geckos do not grow much after reproductive maturity.
 They can, however, put on extra weight with stored fat.
 That said, adult crested geckos are usually between 40 and 60 grams.
 Overweight geckos can suffer health problems and reduced fertility.

 Baby crested geckos hatch out between 1.5 & 2 grams and are considered juveniles until they hit sexable weight, often at 16 grams.
 An adult crested gecko ranges from 35-55+ grams for females, while males are considered “adult” around 25 grams, when they are likely to successfully mate with a female.
 Larger females can often intimidate smaller males, and generally it’s always best to pair similarly sized animals to avoid bullying from either party.